KwaGabriel/kwagabriel.github.io/index.md

 a programmer currently at Kaigan Games and an alum of UOWM KDU

 I mainly do gameplay programming and editor tools in Kaigan Games, along with maintenance and deployment of the mobile projects for Google and iOS.
-During my studies I completed various solo and team projects.
+During my studies I also completed various solo and team projects.
 For my final year project, I was part of Studio Reroll that made Esc:RNG as a general game programmer.
 I did projects in Unreal during my internship at Nimbus Games.

 Check out my latest hobby project in the draggable container!